Create healthy change through body, mind and spirit

 Our Yoga Facility

-Pillars of Wellness in Burlington, Aldershot, is a community of health-based practitioners and teachers who work to incorporate the joy of yoga into all areas of our lives.
+Yoga classes Burlington, in Aldershot, offers an opportunity for all to maximize their health following the instructions of our exceptional yoga instructors who work to incorporate the joy of yoga into all areas of our lives.
 Our center offers an honest and authentic connection with our students and values itself for kindness and respect.
 We offer small and intimate classes which allows more time for one to one attention and movement customization.
 We are sensitive to the diverse needs of our students and provide a safe and flexible environment in which to practice.
 At Pillars of Wellness, we offer different types of Yoga practice so as to ensure that our clients have options to meet their particular needs and likings.
 Beginners are welcome and will find our classes and set up to be perfect for them.

 Hatha yoga (Gentle Yoga)